Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 - The module's name should be as descriptive as possible.
 - Adopt strict name-to-scope mapping - e.g., hub & spoke networking shouldn't deploy monitoring.

-### Triaging pattern modules

-As part of the triage of pattern modules, the following points need to be considered/clarified with the module requestor:

-- Shouldn't this be a resource module?
-What makes it a pattern - e.g., does it deploy multiple resources?
-- What is it for?
-What problem does it fix or provides a solution for?
-- What is/isn't part of it?
-Which resource and/or pattern modules are planned to be leveraged in it?
-Provide a list of resources that would be part of the planned module.
-- Where is it coming from/what's backing it - e.g., Azure Architecture Center (AAC), community request, customer example.
-Provide an architectural diagram and related documentation if possible - or a pointer to these if they are publicly available.
-- Don't let the module's scope to grow too big, split it up to multiple smaller ones that are more maintainable - e.g., hub & spoke networking should should be split to a generic hub networking and multiple workload specific spoke networking patterns.
-- The module's name should be as descriptive as possible.
-- Adopt strict name-to-scope mapping - e.g., hub & spoke networking shouldn't deploy monitoring.

 ### Scenario 1: Requestor doesn't want to / can't be module owner

 {{< hint type=note >}}